I'm the lonely diplomat

 I've had four diplomatic postings: two postings as the posted diplomat (Ho Chi Minh City and Seoul), and two as an accompanying spouse (Caracas and Wellington).

-I'm so grateful for the many amazing experiences I've had during my 20-year career.
+I'm so grateful for the many amazing experiences I had during the 20 years that I lived the diplomatic life.
 But it's not the glamorous career imagined by many outside the profession.

 I knew that I was living my dream.
 I got to live and work overseas, multiple times, while representing my country and advancing its interests internationally.
 My career was going places and I knew I had a loving family.
 If I was living my dream, why did I feel so empty and lonely?